-Become a Member for only $15 a year.
-Benefits awarded to members in good standing include voting privileges, a complimentary name tag, subsidized Christmas dinner/party, and some reduced game costs at specified periods of time.
-Just fill out a membership form and hand it in at the next session you attend.
+Become a Member for only $15.
+Annual renewal fee of $10.
+Benefits awarded to members in good standing include voting privileges, a complimentary name tag, subsidized Christmas dinner, and some reduced game costs at specified periods of time.
+Fill out a membership form and hand it in at the next session you attend.

 Please remember that Bridge on the Edge is a scent-free bridge club.
 We have several members who are severely allergic to scent.